modlix-india/nocode-kirun/README.md

-# nocode-interpreter
+# nocode-kirun
+KIRun is Kinetic Instruction Runtime.

-Interpreters for both java and javascript
+It is an interpreter for both java and javascript runtimes.